uiceds/cee-492-term-project-fall-2022-avk/manuscript.md

 We got an RMSE of ~ 10 for the testing dataset.
 The error for both the testing and training dataset is almost the same.
 From Figure @fig:linear-reg, we can see that although many points are closer to the 45-degree line, we can also see a large number of points deviate from the line quite a bit.
 This trend can suggest a few things.

+* Most of the predicted values are above 20 MPa because it is the ideal minimum strength required for most of the construction projects.
 * The model has overfitted on the training data and is performing poorly on the testing data.
 * The dependency of the independent variables cannot be modelled linearly; hence, we may need a more complex model like a neural network.
 * Our dataset comprises only eight variables that affect the concrete compressive strength.
 Many other factors may affect the strength, which is a limitation of the dataset.
 From [@{https://theconstructor.org/concrete/factors-affecting-strength-of-concrete/6220/}], we can see that the compressive strength of the concrete also depends on temperature, humidity and curing, among many other factors.

 To follow this up, we implemented a logistic regression model and the multilayered regression model (neural network) to see if we could make any significant improvements.
-However, we found an RMSE of around 34 for both models' testing data.
+However, we found an RMSE of around 34 for both models' training and testing data.
 This result was surprising since we expected the non-linear models to perform better.
 Hence, we decided not to plot them.

 ### Regression Conclusions